 • Use of green/sustainability design principles.

-The station opened on April 20, 1969, as part of a four-mile extension of the heavy rail Red Line to the Cleveland Hopkins International Airport.
+April 20, 1969 -- The Brookpark Station opened as part of a four-mile extension of the heavy-rail Red Line to the Cleveland Hopkins International Airport.
 The historic extension to Hopkins — the first direct rail connection between a center city and an airport in the Western Hemisphere — actually opened on Nov.
 15, 1968, with national TV coverage.
 Work on the Brookpark Station had not been completed, so the Cleveland Transit System (CTS) opened the station about six months after the Red Line was completed.

-To meet requirements of the Americans with Disability Act (ADA), RTA constructed a western entrance to the station in 2003.
+2003 -- To meet requirements of the Americans with Disability Act (ADA), RTA constructed a western entrance to the station.
 Work included additional parking and universal accessibility.
 A $946,000 contract was awarded to the Cold Harbor Building Co. of Chardon.
 One-third of the work was federally funded.